-A completed questionnaire is known as a "return."
-As each return comes in to the office from the field, the NI or Data Manager allocates it a unique, seven-digit Respondent Number on the top left of the cover page.
-The first three digits are letters representing the country (BEN, BOT, BFO, BDI, CAM, CVE, CDI, ETH, GHA, GUI, KEN, LES, LIB, MAD, MLI, MAU, MLW, MOZ, NAM, NIG, NGR (Niger), SAF, SEN, SRL, TAN, TOG, UGA, ZAM, ZIM, SWZ).
-The last four digits are a number beginning with 0001 and running through 1200 (or 2400).
-These seven digits become the permanent identification number for the individual case represented by the return.
-Once data entry begins, this number is entered as a row marker in the first column of the template.
-Note that because all individual country datasets will be merged into a single Round 6 dataset, it is essential that respondent numbers in all countries match this format.
+SurveyToGo creates a unique record for each interview.
+The NDM will then convert this to a unique, seven-digit Respondent Number.
+The first three digits are letters representing the country (ALG, BDI, BEN, BFO, BOT, CAM, CDI, CVE, EGY, ETH, GAB, GHA, GUI, KEN, LES, LIB, MAD, MAU, MLI, MLW, MOR, MOZ, NAM, NGR, NIG, SAF, SEN, SRL, STP, SUD, SWZ, TAN, TOG, TUN, UGA, ZAM and ZIM).
+The last four digits are a number beginning with 0001 and running through 1200.
+It is also preferable that all cases in a single EA are consecutively numbered.
+These seven digits become the permanent identification number for the individual case.
+This unique identifier is required because all individual country data sets will be merged into a single Round 7 data set.